microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge01.md

 * Read up on [Microsoft Data Migration Assistant](https://www.microsoft.com/en-us/download/details.aspx?id=53595) including [this overview](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-ver15) for more information
 * Read more on getting started with [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15), and refer to this [Azure Data Studio Quickstart](https://docs.microsoft.com/en-us/sql/azure-data-studio/quickstart-sql-server?view=sql-server-ver15) for more information
 * Any assessment tool may be used to perform an assessment; DMA (Data Migration Assistant) includes assessment and SKU recommendation tools
-* Provisioning of some resources, such as Azure SQL Database Managed Instance, can take some time (potentially several hours, though it typically faster).
+* Provisioning of some resources, such as Azure SQL Managed Instance, can take some time (potentially several hours, though it typically faster).

 ## Advanced Challenges (Optional)